 - What digital restrictions, if any, are used with the product?
 Many services use digital rights management (DRM) technology to control the use of the music or other digital works they sell.
 DRM usually reflects the permissions and can range from allowing unlimited burns to CD to preventing any copying at all.
-DRM models can also limit what kind of devices you can play the music on.
+DRM models also can limit what kind of devices you can play the music on.
 DRM with a subscription-based model may render the music unplayable if the subscription is not maintained.
 Some services do not use DRM.

 In conclusion, you need to be aware that sharing music, videos, software, and other copyrighted material may be a violation of law and can expose you and those with whom you share materials to civil and criminal penalties.
 Please be responsible in your use of copyrighted materials.

 Copyright holders and organizations that represent copyright holders, such as the RIAA and MPAA, typically send out three different types of communications related to copyright infringement:

 - Cease and desist, or copyright infringement, notices – The purpose of these notices is to stop the illegal possession and distribution of copyrighted material.
 When the Center for Information Technology Services (CITS) receives these notices from copyright holders or their representatives, CITS contacts the user whose Internet Protocol (IP) address has been identified in the notice.
 CITS notifies the user that illegal copies of copyrighted materials must be destroyed.